Learza7/give-and-take-frontend/README.md

 # Give&Take

-Give&Take est une plateforme en ligne pour les utilisateurs qui souhaitent échanger des articles qu'ils n'utilisent plus avec d'autres personnes qui en ont besoin.
-Les utilisateurs peuvent créer un compte avec leur adresse e-mail et un mot de passe, puis publier des articles qu'ils souhaitent échanger.
-Les articles peuvent être recherchés par titre, description ou mot-clé.
+Give&Take is an online platform for users who want to exchange items they no longer use with others who need them.
+Users can create an account with their email address and a password, and then post items they wish to exchange.
+The items can be searched by title, description, or keyword.

 ## Fonctionnalités

-- Création et connexion de compte utilisateur
-- Publication d'articles à échanger
-- Recherche d'articles disponibles par titre, description, région ou mot-clé
-- Système de points pour maintenir l'équilibre entre les articles donnés et les articles récupérés
-- Chat intégré pour organiser les détails de l'échange
+- User account creation and login
+- Posting of items for exchange
+- Searching available items by title, description, region, or keyword
+- Point system to maintain balance between items given and items taken
+- Integrated chat to organize exchange details

 ## Technologies utilisées

-- React Typescript pour le frontend
+- React Typescript for the frontend
-- React Router pour la navigation
+- React Router for navigation
-- REST API pour l'intégration
+- REST API for integration
-- CSS pour la mise en page
+- CSS for layout
-- JEE pour le backend
+- JEE for the backend

 ## Installation

-1. Clonez le dépôt sur votre ordinateur
-2. Dans le répertoire racine du projet, exécutez `npm install` pour installer les dépendances.
-3. Exécutez `npm run dev` pour lancer l'application.
-Cela ouvrira l'application dans votre navigateur par défaut.

-## Suivi

-- Séance 1:
-  - Définition du thème du site.
-  - Spécification des features.
-- Séance 2:
-  - Début du frontend : prototypage et maquette (~700 LOC)
-  - Spécification des entities.
+1. Clone the repository to your computer
+2. In the project's root directory, run npm install to install the dependencies.
+3. Run npm run dev to start the application.
+This will open the application in your default browser.